-- Basic research service for a set fee
+- MGS paid research services for a set fee

-- Cemetery Index – transcriptions on tombstones of over 1365 cemeteries throughout Manitoba.
+- Cemetery Index – transcriptions on tombstones in many hundreds of cemeteries throughout Manitoba.
 (A list of cemeteries is available on our website.)

-- Manitoba Crown Lands Registry – index listing land description for major land grants and homesteads.
+- Manitoba Crown Lands Registry – an index listing land descriptions for major land grants and homesteads.
 (Copy of index will be enclosed with research.)

-- Early Newspaper Obituary Index – births, marriages and deaths found in selected rural Manitoba newspapers 1859 – 1887 and in Winnipeg newspapers from 1859 to mid 1890s; Also Winnipeg obituaries 1968 to present.
+- Newspaper Obituary Index – births, marriages and deaths found in selected rural Manitoba newspapers 1859 – 1887 and in Winnipeg newspapers from 1859 to mid 1890s; Also Winnipeg obituaries 1968 to present.

-- Manitoba Local History Books – approximately 900 books that contain family histories.
+- Manitoba Local History Books – approximately 900 books that contain histories of many families.
 The relevant locality must be listed on your research request.